-Angle Fix: The angle of the parallel cursors
+Angle Fix : The angle of the parallel cursors

 is set in true bearing.

-For NUP and CUP, the cursors are displayed in true bearing irrespective of changes in the course of own ship.
+For NUP and CUP, the cursors

+are displayed in true bearing

-For HUP, the angle of the parallel cursors changes as the course of own ship changes.
+irrespective of changes in the

+course of own ship.

-Screen Fix: Parallel cursors are fixed on the radar screen.
+ship changes.
+Screen Fix : Parallel cursors are fixed on the radar screen.
 For HUP, NUP, and CUP, the angle of the parallel cursors stays the same on the screen.
 When own ship is engaged in TM motions, the parallel cursors move as own ship moves.

-Heading Fix: The parallel cursors are displayed while the relative angle of the ship's heading bearing line stays the same.
+Heading Fix : The parallel cursors are displayed while the relative angle of the ship's heading bearing line stays the same.
+For HUP, the ship's heading bearing line does not change even though the

-For HUP, the ship's heading bearing line does not change even though the course of own ship changes; therefore, the parallel cursors do not move.
+For NUP, the ship's heading bearing line does not change even though the course of own ship changes; therefore, the parallel cursors do not move.
 For NUP, the ship's heading bearing line changes as the course of own ship changes; therefore, the parallel cursors also change as the course of own ship changes.